Project CLASS stands for

 Founded in 1974, HAP helps children by providing two sets of program services: Project CLASS for Schools and Project CLASS for Community.
 Our primary mission is serving children who are disadvantaged, underserved and from low-income families.
 Our complementary mission is serving ALL children and ALL adults for achievement and success in school, at home, and in the community.

 HAP & Project CLASS Overview

 Project CLASS Posters

 Curriculum for Children

 Project CLASS- social skills for improved behavior

-Improve children's behavior, focus of attention, & learning readiness;
+Improve children's behavior, focus of attention, learning readiness, & relationships;

 Equip children with core-foundation social skills;